mujahidnadeem6852443/gym-log/README.md

 A fast, mobile-first, offline-first workout logger built for simple strength-training tracking.

 Gym Log lets you record exercises, sets, reps, weights, muscle groups, and workout duration directly from your phone.
 Your workout is saved locally as you type, so the app continues working even without an internet connection.
+It also tells you whether you're actually progressing — every exercise you've logged more than once gets a trend chart comparing each session's total volume to the one before it.

 Optionally, you can sign in with Google and sync your workout history to a private Google Sheet stored inside your own Google Drive.